oksanab91/generate-random-list/README.md

 It is a TDD application using xUnit.<br/><br/>
 The system should pass the following tests:<br/>
 - All numbers must be unique;<br/>
-- All numbers must be in the range of 1 - 10000 inclusive.
+- All numbers must be in the range of 1 - 10000 inclusive;<br/>
+- Element color must be a valid RGBA string.